 The Publication Manual of the American Psychological Association Style, 6th Edition (APA 6th) is widely used in the social sciences and other fields to cite and format academic work.

-Using the APA 6 Publication Manual, this guide provides you with examples of in-text and reference list citations for some of the most common sources of information you might use in assessment tasks.
-If you are using citation tools or referencing software, the examples in this guide will also help you format these references correctly.
+Based on the APA 6 Publication Manual, this library guide provides you with examples of in-text and reference list citations for some of the most common sources of information you might use in assessment tasks.
+If you are using citation tools or referencing software, these examples will also help you format these references correctly.

 In-text citations contain the author’s surname or the name of an organisation followed by the year of publication.
 You must also include the page number if using a direct quote.
 You may, if you choose, include page numbers when paraphrasing to help the reader locate original passages more easily.
 Here are some examples:

 Reference citation: paraphrasing or summarising in your own words